VMNakano/Portfolio_Data_Science_na_Pratica/README.md

 # Portfolio

-My portfolio with Python, R and SQL projects carried out at:
+My portfolio with Python, R and SQL projects.
-- Data Science in Practice course (teacher Carlos Melo)
-- Data Science Analytics: uma visão geral (teacher Adriana Silva)
-- Data Science Analytics: transforming businesses (teacher Adriana Silva)

 # Projects: